Windowsfreak/fotos/readme.md

-The preview files generator walks through a source directory tree, mirrors the folder structure to the destination path, and for each pho.to file it encounters, a pho.to.h.webp and a pho.to.s.webp is generated.
+The preview files generator walks through a source directory tree, mirrors the folder structure to the destination path, and for each pho.to file it encounters, a pho.to.h.jxl and a pho.to.s.jxl is generated.
 The generator will place an index.json file into each directory that contains the date taken, the dimensions and the name of each file.
 GPS coordinates and averaged edge colors are generated.